AlePre2/Unreal-FFmpeg/README.md

 This plugin uses FFmpeg 6.0 it has the ffmpeg.exe in the content folder so you do not have to have it installed to make the plugin work.

+If you do not have FFmpeg on the released build PC you need to add the ffmpeg.exe from the content folder into any directory and add that path to the PC variables.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)